Full Circle Funerals Partners, Altrincham

 • Home arranged funerals – happy to assist families who wish to organise a funeral by themselves by offering advice and minimal practical support.
 They are also happy to support people who want the full funeral director service but prefer to keep their person at home.

-• Local celebrants – over the time since they opened in January 2022, Jez and Sara have taken time to get to know and observe local celebrants.
+• Local celebrants – over the time since they opened in January 2022, Jeremy and Sara have taken time to get to know and observe local celebrants.
 They have details for a large number of celebrants locally but will generally suggest two or three who they feel will be most appropriate for a particular family, they feel that this is the right balance for clients between choice and control.
 They will always discuss between them who to suggest to a client, to make sure they pick the right shortlist.

 • Website Part of the excellent main Full Circle Funeral website, endorsing the values that they share.